 You can ask Judges in the Sedgwick County District Court that are in charge of lawsuits and discovery to find out who really files the most cases in this part of Kansas.
 It is Brad Pistotnik Law.

 They know how many law firms file how many law suits.
 Lawyers that file law suits are trial lawyers and are generally highly experienced personal injury attorneys and lawyers.
-We file suits in Kansas, Nebraska, Missouri, Oklahoma, Illinois and elsewhere.
+We file suits in Kansas, Nebraska, Missouri, Illinois and elsewhere.

 This means that the insurance companies have to spend hundreds of thousands and millions of dollars to defend their insurance company and the motor carrier or business owner and their driver that hurt you.
 Insurance companies know that Brad Pistotnik Law does not give up.
 Insurance companies do not want to spend hundreds of thousands or millions of dollars to defend cases if they can get them resolved quickly and fairly.
 Insurance companies know they have to be afraid of our firm because of the strength of the firm and our ability to file so many law suits and to litigate cases day after day and year after year.
 With fear comes respect and with respect the lawyer gets many insurance companies that do not want to go to court and want to settle before trial.

 We carry the tradition of helping injured victims under the general dba name of Pistotnik Law and you can always find us by simply searching for Brad.
 You can do a google search for Brad Pistotnik or Brad Pistotnik Law or Pistotnik Law and it will lead to finding the Brad Pistotnik Law, P.A. firm on the first page of the Google search.

 Brad started this firm in 1983 when it was called Bradley A. Pistotnik, P.A. and we keep fighting for the rights of our clients so we can help injury victims who have suffered a personal injury or bodily injury.